ImageMagick/Usage-Markdown/distorts/index.md

 Note that I also used a "`-filter point`" to turn off [EWA Resampling](#distort_ewa), so as speed up the operation, as well as ensure a perfect (unsampled) copy of the source image pixels.

-The [Distort Viewport](#distort_viewport) can also specify a offset, so as to 'roll' the tiled images on the resulting image.
+The [Distort Viewport](#distort_viewport) can also specify an offset, so as to 'roll' the tiled images on the resulting image.

 #### 3d Cubes, using Affine Layering {#cube3d}